henryngann/henryngann/README.md

 **Stuff about me:**

-- 👨🏽‍💻 I work at Rally Cry as a Software Engineer!
+- 👨🏽‍💻 I work at TBD as a Software Engineer!
 - 🌱 I'm currently learning more about Three.js
 - 💬 Have an **Idea**?
 Lets **Talk**!
 - 📝 <a href="https://henry-ngan.com" title="Portfolio Page">Check out my portfolio!</a>